How to Use a Pressure Washer

 - Carefully detach the garden hose from the pressure washer's water inlet.
 You can also disconnect the hose from the home's water supply and store your hose.

-- Store your pressure washer in a dry, indoor area or return to your local The Home Depot store.
+- Store your pressure washer in a dry, indoor area.
+Return the rental to your local The Home Depot store.

-Keep these tips and tricks in mind when using your pressure washer:
+Keep these tips and tricks in mind when using a pressure washer:

 - Always be sure your pressure washer is on a flat surface.